janhq/cortex.cpp/docs/docs/features/chat.md

 ---
 title: Chat Completion
+description: Inference engine for chat completion, the same as OpenAI's
 ---

 The Chat Completion feature in Nitro provides a flexible way to interact with any local Large Language Model (LLM).